 Ramon’s Village Resort is a fancy resort right on the beach, but if you buy a drink at the bar, you can lounge in their beach chairs.
 Seaweed or no seaweed, all I cared about was the sun, palm trees, a good book, and a nice rum drink.
 I finally felt like I was thawing out from the Denver winter.

 Hang out at Ramon’s for as long as you like.
 We left in time to make sure we could do a beach walk with some shelter dogs.
-That’s right, the local animal shelter lets you take the adoptable pups out for a stroll!
+The local animal shelter lets you take the adoptable pups out for a stroll!
 Zen Belize is right by the Saga Humane Society, so after some time in the air conditioning and a quick change, we walked over.
 The staff is super friendly, and you can pick whichever dog(s) you like to go for a walk.
 They’ll tell you a little about them and then hand over the leash.

 Word of warning: we were very close to bringing a dog home with us (that we so don’t have the ability to take good care of) so make sure to bring your willpower!
 The dogs love getting out and you can tell that the time to stretch their legs and get loved on totally makes their day.